bobdamit/lightburn/README.md

 ## maudio Nova
 Logo and Config code
-This one has a tapered body so warping has been applied to the images
+This one has a tapered body so warping has been applied to the images. body is brass so very difficult to etch.  we might condider a painted version where we just cut through the paint.
+But we're not having great luck with that on the brass SDCs at the moment
 - Top of body in chuck
 - oriented front up